dvanmosselbeen/TryHackMe_writeups/empline/README.md

 ## Vertical privilege escalation

-This user has no `sudo` rights, no `crontab` and no `SUID` bits found.
+This user `george` has no `sudo` rights, no `crontab` and no `SUID` bits found.

 However, we can get the capabilities of the user with `getcap`.
-Which reveals somethings interesting about `ruby` which has `chown` capabilities with superuser rights.
+Which reveals something interesting about `ruby` which has `chown` capabilities with superuser rights.
+Reading the `man capabilities` (or the [online version](https://man7.org/linux/man-pages/man7/capabilities.7.html)) will give us nice information.

 ````commandline
 $ getcap -r / 2>/dev/null